TalkBank/batchalign/apps/batchalign/batchalign-gui/docs/testing/batchalign-desktop-validation.md

   after window close.
 It reuses this bundle's isolated warm PyApp environment from the preceding cold/warm sidecar test.
 Syntax checked, not yet executed;
   native cold bootstrap and Windows/macOS webview automation remain due.
+- Windows native-webview CI now installs the MSI into a path containing spaces, installs a pinned WebView2-matching Edge driver helper, and runs the same unmodified-app readiness/IPC/output/shutdown/relaunch script.
+MSI logs and screenshots are retained.
+This is configured but not yet executed; macOS needs a separate native automation implementation.
 - Verify native supervisor changes in bundle CI, including subprocess cleanup during PyApp bootstrap (the direct-child test alone cannot prove descendant cleanup).
 New environment isolation leaves old versions available; their